Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Second, notice that the category of people who are vessels of wrath are subject to His "great patience."
 If indeed the vessel fitted for destruction is destined for that fate, why would God be patient with them unless their fate is not actually sealed?

 Third, Paul discusses Jews and gentiles, with the distinction being that one was elect and blessed while the other was excluded and doomed.
-Paul uses the vessel idea to convey that the gentiles, who previously did not have access to the Promise, became objects of His mercy.
+Paul used the vessel idea to convey that the gentiles, who previously did not have access to the Promise, became objects of His mercy.

 In particular, God’s election to salvation in no way depends on what the elect do or decide (Rom.
 9:11).
 (We again quote the passage.
 Ro.
 9:11-12: